mbod/comm4190_F25/syllabus.md

 ### Monday 08 September

+-   Understanding what LLMs are doing - next word prediction
+-   Some challenges for LLMs
+    -   spatial logic
+    -   theory of mind (ToM) scenarios

+-   Looking at GPT2
+    -   Word embeddings

 -   How LLMs work (Part 1)
     -   High level view  of neural networks and deep learning